 SUSAN OSBORN

 Susan Osborn’s books have been awarded praise for their discerning intelligence and her willingness to tackle difficult subjects.
-Her last book of essays, Elizabeth Bowen: New Critical Perspectives was hailed as a “tour de force;” her last novel, Surviving the Wreck was touted as “a work of genius.”
+Her last book of essays, Elizabeth Bowen: New Critical Perspectives, was hailed as a “tour de force;” her last novel, Surviving the Wreck, was touted as “a work of genius.”
 Her literary criticism, essays, and articles have appeared in over thirty publications including The New York Times, The Washington Post, and The Village Voice, Modern Fiction Studies, and Rhetoric Review.
-Her current work, Scotoma: Why We Don’t See Incest and Why We Should, examines the cultural blind spot that keeps us from seeing and talking about the reality and prevalence of incest.
-For over two decades, she was a member of the English department faculty at Rutgers University where she taught writing and literature.
+Her current work, Incest & Power, analyzes the institutional suppression of incest and explores ways that we can dismantle and replace the anti-feministic and inegalitarian mechanisms of power that keep us from ending incest.
+For nearly 30 years, she was a member of the English department faculty at Rutgers University where she taught courses on gender and language, literature, and writing.
 Currently, she serves as Director of The Writing Center of Princeton.

 PRAISE FOR OSBORN’S WORK